yaraholding/TrivialDrive/README.md

 5. Export an APK, signing it with your PRODUCTION (not debug) developer certificate.

-BACK TO THE GOOGLE PLAY DEVELOPER CONSOLE
+BACK TO THE BAZINAMA PLUS DEVELOPER CONSOLE

-6. Upload your APK to Google Play for Alpha Testing.
+6. Upload your APK to BAZINAMA PLUS for Alpha Testing.

 7. Make sure to add your test account (the one you will use to test purchases) to the "testers" section of your app.
 Your test account CANNOT BE THE SAME AS